Blog

 Understanding PTSD in Young Veterans

-U.S. Veterans Magazine says the unique challenges of separating from military service and returning to civilian life include:
+According to U.S. Veterans Magazine, the unique challenges of separating from military service and returning to civilian life include:

 • Reconnecting with family and re-establishing a role in the family

-• Entering the civilian workforce for the first time, which is more competitive than collaborative and less dedicated to completing the mission
+• Entering the civilian workforce for the first time

 • Adjusting to life with its vast array of choices.

-An analysis of previous research by PLOS One, a scientific journal published by the Public Library of Science, found that PTSD risk can arise after returning home and is often based on various post-deployment factors.
+An analysis of previous research by PLOS One, a scientific journal published by the Public Library of Science, found that Veterans are at greater risk for PTSD after returning home from service, due to a multitude of post-deployment factors.

 Young Military Veterans and PTSD Symptoms

-The JAMA Psychiatry journal reported on a young Veteran referred by his VA primary care provider to an outpatient mental health clinic due to concerns about PTSD and depression.
+JAMA Psychiatry published a case study on a young Veteran referred by his VA primary care provider to an outpatient mental health clinic due to concerns about PTSD and depression.
 The Veteran had served in the military for four years, including a six-month tour in Iraq as an assault vehicle operator.
-He had been involved in frequent foot patrols and reported numerous traumatic experiences, including:

 • Multiple ambushes

-The young Vet denied having had psychiatric issues prior to military service but reported that since returning home, he had disturbing thoughts about the combat experiences every day.
+The young Veteran denied having psychiatric issues before military service but reported that since returning home, he had disturbing thoughts about the combat experiences every day.

 Issues he reported included: